TDKorn/insta-tweet/docs/source/db.rst

 The ``db`` module
 -----------------------------------

+.. automodule:: InstaTweet.db
+   :exclude-members: DATABASE_URL, Profiles, DBConnection

+..
+   Automodule above allows for :mod: references to db module and places link target at the top

 The :mod:`~.db` module contains the :class:`~.DBConnection` class and the :class:`~.Profiles` database table

 .. admonition:: The Database Table